-- The Caretaker is Evasive about finances: Many times it can be found when the caretaker is either evasive about financial matters or they are only focused on them.
-Does the caretaker only seems to ask questions or care about the elder patient’s financial matters and not so much about the patient and his/her needs?
-This could be your biggest sign.
+- The Caretaker is Evasive about finances: Many times, it can be found when the caretaker is either evasive about financial matters or they are only focused on them.
+Does the caretaker only seem to ask questions or care about the elder patient’s financial matters and not so much about the patient and his/her needs?
+This could be your biggest sign;

 4. What is self-neglect and what are the signs?

-Sometimes the elderly neglect their own needs and self care, which can lead to illness and/or injury.
+Sometimes the elderly neglects their own needs and self-care, which can lead to illness and/or injury.
 Self-neglect includes behavior that involves:

 - Refusal or unintentional failure to take their essential daily medications or medical treatment for a serious illness